Jahanvi13/Django-S3-Data/README.md

 # Django S3 Authentication

-This is a Django project that demonstrates user authentication using AWS S3 for storing user data.
+This is a Django project that demonstrates user authentication using AWS S3 for storing user data and for uploading the files.

 # Features